Prescription writing mandate is unnecessary for veterinarians

 Although some may argue that veterinarians simply want to make money and restrict their clients from being able to go elsewhere, we believe that is not the case.
-While there is a business side to filling prescriptions in house, the Federal Trade Commission has been examining the pet medications industry and has yet to issue a report validating those claims.
+While there is a business side to filling prescriptions in house, the Federal Trade Commission has been examining the pet medications industry since 2012 and has yet to issue a report validating those claims.

 At the AVMA, we have seen the number of visits to the veterinarian declining in recent years and understand the financial burdens facing many of our clients.
 We all want what is best for a pet’s health and well-being and for our clients, but we do not believe the Fairness to Pet Owners Act is necessary to accomplish these goals.
 Next time you need a prescription—just ask!